gokulm/gokulm.github.io/_posts/2020-06-01-markdown-based-blogging-website.md

 Did a basic research, and found out that [GitHub Pages](https://pages.github.com/) with [Jekyll](https://jekyllrb.com/) to be the simplest one in terms of setup and maintenance.

-Instead of installing Ruby and other things, used Docker to set it up by following [this article](https://medium.com/@sebagomez/setting-up-a-github-page-with-jekyll-and-a-docker-container-c712e448649b).
+Set it up without installing Ruby and other things, but Docker, check out [this article](https://medium.com/@sebagomez/setting-up-a-github-page-with-jekyll-and-a-docker-container-c712e448649b).

 Here is the command: